jsspencer/testcode/docs/userconfig.rst

 10^-10.
 If only one of the tolerances is set, then the strict and non-strict settings are equivalent.

+Alternatively, the tolerance can be labelled by a regular expression, in which case any data labels which match the regular expression will use that tolerance unless there is a tolerance with that specific label (i.e. exact matches override a regular expression match).
+Note that this is the case even if the tolerance using the exact tolerance is defined in :ref:`userconfig` and the regular expression match is defined in :ref:`jobconfig`.

 .. _skip:

 Skipping tests